Salon (website): Business model and operations

-Salon has been unprofitable through its entire history.
 Since 2007, the company has been dependent upon repeated cash injections from board Chairman John Warnock and William Hambrecht, father of former Salon CEO Elizabeth Hambrecht.
 During the nine months ending on December 31, 2012, these cash contributions amounted to $3.4 million, compared to revenue in the same period of $2.7 million.
 In December 2016 and January 2017, the company was evicted from its New York offices at 132 West 31st Street, a block from Madison Square Garden, for non-payment of $90,000 in back rent.
 In February 2017, Spear Point Capital invested $1 million into Salon, taking a 29% equity stake and three seats on the company's board.
 On August 30, 2019, Salon.com was sold for $5 million by Salon Media Group to privately held Salon.com, LLC, which is owned by Chris Richmond and Drew Schoentrup.

 Aspects of the Salon.com site offerings, ordered by advancing date: